-Basis The Company has identified critical accounting policies that, as a result of Presentation judgments, uncertainties, uniqueness and complexities of the underlying accounting standards and operation involved could result in material changes to our financial position or results of operations under different conditions or using different assumptions.
+The Company has identified critical accounting policies that, as a result of judgments, uncertainties, uniqueness and complexities of the underlying accounting standards and operation involved could result in material changes to our financial position or results of operations under different conditions or using different assumptions.

-The accompanying unaudited Company uses the same accounting policies in preparing quarterly and annual financial statements.
-Certain information and footnote disclosures normally included in the annual consolidated interim financial statements have been prepared in accordance with the accounting principles generally accepted accounting principles in the United States of America (the "U.S. ("U.S. GAAP").
-All significant intercompany transactions and account balances have been eliminated.

-This basis of accounting involves the application of accrual accounting and consequently, revenues and gains are recognized when earned, and expenses and losses are recognized when incurred.
-The Company's condensed or omitted.
-These unaudited consolidated financial statements are expressed should be read in U.S. dollars, conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 13, 2024 ("2023 Form 10-K.")
+The Company uses the same accounting policies in preparing quarterly and annual financial statements.
+Certain information and footnote disclosures normally included in the annual consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") have been condensed or omitted.
+These unaudited consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2023, filed with the SEC on March 13, 2024 ("2023 Form 10-K".)